-- 7.7.1 Normally, a student proceeding to a Doctoral degree must complete all the degree requirements within seven consecutive years (84 consecutive months) from the date of first registration in the program.
-If the student has transferred from a Master's program, completion is required within seven years of the date of the first registration in the Master's program. - 7.7.2 If a degree is not awarded within seven years of the first registration, the student will be withdrawn from the program.
+7.7.1 Normally, a student proceeding to a Doctoral degree must complete all the degree requirements within seven consecutive years (84 consecutive months) from the date of first registration in the program.
+If the student has transferred from a Master's program, completion is required within seven years of the date of the first registration in the Master's program.

+- 7.7.2 If a degree is not awarded within seven years of the first registration, the student will be withdrawn from the program.
 Under exceptional circumstances, time extensions may be granted by the Dean of Graduate Programs.
 Such requests for time extension must be made in writing to the Dean of Graduate Programs prior to the end of the semester in which the student's time limit expires.
-The request must include a timeline for the completion of the degree, accompanied by supporting documentation from the student's supervisor. - 7.7.3 Residency Requirement A student with a Master's degree registering in a Doctoral program must pursue studies under the direction of a faculty member as a full-time student for at least two full semesters within 24 consecutive months of initial registration.
+The request must include a timeline for the completion of the degree, accompanied by supporting documentation from the student's supervisor. - 7.7.3 A time extension is approved for one semester with the expectation that all outstanding degree requirements of a student's graduate program (including the defence and thesis corrections) are completed within this period of time.
+Only in exceptional circumstances are further time extensions granted.
+Students who fail to complete at the end of a time extension are required to withdraw from their graduate program. - 7.7.4 Residency Requirement A student with a Master's degree registering in a Doctoral program must pursue studies under the direction of a faculty member as a full-time student for at least two full semesters within 24 consecutive months of initial registration.